Onionie/WeatherApp/README.md

 # Weather App
-A simple weather application that can retrieve data from OpenWeatherMap API using node js.
+A simple weather application that can retrieve data from OpenWeatherMap API using Node.js.
+Users can look up a city or a zip code and this Weather Application will fetch data from the back-end and translate it to front-end.

+# Deployment

 # Tools Used
 - HTML